Rosacea Treatment in NYC

 What causes rosacea?

-Rosacea is a complex condition whose exact etiology is still unknown.
+Rosacea is a complex skin condition whose exact etiology is still unknown.
 Although the precise cause of rosacea is unknown, several contributing factors are known to play a role in its development.
 For example, the condition is more common in women than in men.
 In addition, the condition tends to run in families, which suggests a genetic component.
 Below are a few possible explanations for rosacea that are currently being researched:

-• Genetic predisposition: patients with a family history of rosacea have been observed to have an increased risk of rosacea
+- Genetic predisposition: patients with a family history of rosacea have been observed to have an increased risk of rosacea

-• Immune System: Rosacea may also be caused by an overactive immune system.
+- Immune System: Rosacea may also be caused by an overactive immune system.
 Testing with a peripheral blood monoclonal proliferation assay revealed that Bacillus oleronius stimulates an immune response in 79 percent of 22 patients with subtype 2 (papulopustular type) rosacea.

-• Helicobacter pylori (h. pylori) is a bacteria that normally lives in the gut.
+- Helicobacter pylori (h. pylori) is a bacteria that normally lives in the gut.
 It is believed that this bacteria can cause rosacea to flare by producing an enzyme that causes facial flushing.
 How common is rosacea?
 According to the American Academy of Dermatology, approximately 14 million individuals in the United States are affected by rosacea.
 Most people with rosacea are fair-skinned and between the ages of 30-50.
 Many individuals affected by rosacea also have a family member with a skin condition.
 Women are more likely than men to get rosacea, although men tend to experience more severe symptoms.

 Do I have rosacea?
+What does rosacea look like?

 The hallmark of rosacea is persistent redness in the central portion of the face, which persists for at least three months.
 Facial redness may be associated with flushing, broken capillaries or visible blood vessels, telangiectasias, and acne-like breakouts.
 However, unlike acne vulgaris, the breakouts associated with rosacea do not typically include comedones, whiteheads, or blackheads.

 Patients often find that the first symptom of rosacea is a tendency to flush or blush easily.
 The condition generally starts in the center of the face and then extends to involve the cheeks, forehead, chin, and nose.
 While less common, rosacea symptoms may also affect the neck, chest, and back.
-Over an extended period, potentially years, the condition can involve persistent redness with visible blood vessels and pimples and pustules.
+Over an extended period, potentially years, the condition can involve persistent redness with visible blood vessels and pimples and blemishes.
 With time, the facial redness can become ruddier and more persistent.
 The nose may grow swollen and bumpy in more severe cases, medically known as rhinophyma.
 There is no diagnostic test for rosacea.
 A dermatologist diagnoses rosacea upon discussing your medical and family history and physically assessing your skin condition.
 Whether you are experiencing rosacea symptoms for the first time or dealing with a flare-up, Dr. Green is here to help.

 What are the signs and Symptoms of Rosacea?